 This is the garden of the main keep:

 This is a common site on Japanese castles – a shachi.
 The shachi is a mythical creature with the body of a fish and the head of a tiger.
 This shachi is from the Meiji period.
-It sat on the roof of the main keep until being removed during a round of restoration work.

 Overall, visiting Himeji Castle was a great introduction to our stay in Japan, and it gave us new insight into Japan’s history and culture.